UBC-MDS/DSCI_522_Group411/README.md

 make clean
 ```

+When the process has completed, you can find the analysis report at `doc/avocado_predictors_report.html` or `doc/avocado_predictors_report.md`.

 ### Run without Docker

 1. Make sure you've installed all of the dependencies listed in the Dependencies section below.